Fietsflat: Expansion

-There were plans to build a second, identical, Fietsflat on the IJ side of Amsterdam Central Station due to open September 2006.
-In April of the same year, the City Council did not approve of the 4 million euro budget.
+There were plans to build a second, identical, Fietsflat on the IJ side of Amsterdam Central Station due to open in September of 2006.
+In April of that year, the City Council did not approve of the 4 million euro budget.
 They opted for more flexible, faster and cheaper solutions with temporary parking spots on several locations, including pontoons and ferries.

-In 2014 the City approved a large new underground bicycle parking facility underneath the Open Havenfront at Prins Hendrikkade, right opposite the Fietsflat.
+In 2014 the city approved a large new underground bicycle parking facility underneath the Open Havenfront at Prins Hendrikkade, right opposite the Fietsflat.
 In 2017 the City approved a large new underground garage in the IJ at the backside of Centraal Station.
-The underwater bicycle parking station at Prins Hendrikkade, which was opened in January 2023, has 7.000 parking spots, and by 2030 there will be a total 21,500 parking spots around Amsterdam Central Station.
+The underwater bicycle parking facility at Prins Hendrikkade, which was opened in January 2023, has a capacity of 7,000 bicycles, and by 2030 there are expected to be a total of 21,500 parking spots around Amsterdam Central Station.